zchee/golang-wiki/DevExpWG.md

 * Participate in user-facing Go proposals to give usability feedback.
 * Encourage readable and idiomatic APIs.
 Be the voice of best practices in API design.
 * Contribute with technical writing on the Go blog to fill the gaps in communication.

+## Roles

+The group has a variety of roles with specific responsibilities.

+### Leads
+* All responsibilities of members
+* +2 reviews
+* Reaching consensus if there is no obvious answer

+### Members
+* All responsibilities of participants
+* Doing the first CL and proposal reviews
+* Setting high-level goals and establishing larger scale projects.

+### Participants
+* Creating CLs and proposals
+* Participating in discussions.